 DUTIES EXAMPLES Have regular meetings with the chief executive in order to review current and likely future issues with legal, constitutional or ethical implications.
-1:1 meetings with the chief executive take place as required.
-Maintained good liaison and working relations with the external auditor.
+1:1 meetings with the CEO take place as required.
+Monthly 1:1 meetings with Director of Business Services.
+Advice to CLT on matters considered significant Maintained good liaison and working relations with the external auditor.
 The external auditor would be consulted if reportable incidents arose and a report on outstanding claims is made each year.
+Asked officer to contact re potential AML Prepare an annual report to the external auditor.
+Meet with internal audit.
 Ensured that the council is kept up to date on new legislation and changes in the law which are relevant to the carrying out of the council's functions.
-This will generally take the form of reports to members and briefing notes to the corporate leadership team.
+This will generally be to the corporate leadership team or business managers.
+Important that officers raise this with Monitoring Officer.
+Nplaw provide updates Monthly meetings with the Director of Business Services.
 The monitoring officer has been consulted at an early stage on new policy proposals and on matters, which have potentially significant legal implications.
 The monitoring officer is consulted as required on new policy proposals.

-All draft reports to the cabinet are as a matter of routine cleared by the monitoring officer or senior officers.
+Some draft reports to the cabinet are as a matter of routine cleared by the monitoring officer or senior officers.
 All reports are routinely forwarded to the monitoring officer and democratic services officers by service areas and are reviewed for their legal and ethical implications.
+Monitoring officer has started attending pre cabinet meetings when papers are prepared and discussed.
 The monitoring officer has been informed of all emerging issues of concern of a legal, ethical or constitutional nature.
 Executive heads of service and heads of services are aware that they must consult the monitoring officer on all legal, ethical or constitutional matters and they regularly do so.
-Similarly, members have ensured that the monitoring officer is routinely informed and consulted in respect of new policy proposals.
+The Monitoring Officer has raised this with Director of Business Services and has Similarly, members have ensured that the monitoring officer is routinely informed and consulted in respect of new policy proposals. attended BMG to reiterate this message.
 Members can rely on the fact that all reports are routinely reviewed by the monitoring officer.
 The monitoring officer has sought to resolve any potential illegality by identifying alternative and legitimate means of achieving the objective of the proposal.
-The monitoring officer, with input from npLaw, regularly advises on the legality and/or appropriateness of administrative procedures and the legitimate means of achieving the objectives.
-The monitoring officer has attended meetings where In appropriate cases, and to secure the rapid resolution of a potential reportable incident or avoid a separate statutory report, the The monitoring officer will attend corporate leadership team meetings throughout the year.
-Monitoring officer receives a full set of papers for the corporate leadership team and is entitled to attend meetings to advise.
+The monitoring officer with input from nplaw advise on the legality and/or appropriateness of administrative procedures and the legitimate means of achieving the objectives.
+The monitoring officer has attended meetings where necessary.
+In appropriate cases, and to secure the rapid resolution of a potential reportable incident or avoid a separate statutory report, the The monitoring officer will attend the corporate leadership team meetings throughout the year.